WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 sequence needs to be played back, which camera it came from, and media streams to be synchronized.

+The control API is an abstract API that provides a way for the media stack to report it capabilities and features and a way for the an application tell the media stack how it should be configured.
+Configuration includes what codec to use, size and frame rate of video, and where to send the media.

-The control layer is based on an advertisement and proposal model.
+The signalling layer is based on an advertisement and proposal model.
 Each endpoint can create an advertisement that describes what it supports including things like supported codecs and maximum bitrates.
 A proposal can be sent to an endpoint that tells the